delaneyj/tron/README.md

 - Arbitrary user-defined types (use MsgPack/CBOR for richer types; TRON stays language/type-system agnostic).
 - Acting as a database or primary on-disk storage format.

+## Inspiration

+TRON was inspired by conversations with the lite3.io author.
+Those exchanges helped push a rebrand, but there was enough difference and friction in requirements that a distinct format was needed.

 ## Spec

 See `SPEC.md` for the draft binary format and `PRIMER.md` for a HAMT/vector trie overview.